-Making Medical Decisions In A Crisis
+Making Medical Decisions During A Crisis

 If you’re the health care decision maker for your loved one, you might be asked to make some very important decisions with short notice.